Headshot of Armaghan Behlum

 The Gist

-It’s been nearly one year since I left Verily, an Alphabet company focused on using advanced technology to improve health diagnoses and delivery.
+It’s been nearly two years since I left Verily, an Alphabet company focused on using advanced technology to improve health diagnoses and delivery.
 It’s difficult for many to imagine leaving a company like Alphabet, but here I am.
-So, what drew me to AKASA, maker of healthcare operations automation powered by artificial intelligence (AI) and machine learning (ML)?
+So, what drew me to AKASA, maker of healthcare revenue cycle solutions powered by generative artificial intelligence (GenAI) and machine learning (ML)?

 Strong Engineering Talent and Culture